 2. Offer free shipping: 80% of shoppers expect free shipping when shopping online.
 If you need to set a threshold, show the progress to the threshold when a shopper adds to the cart.
 Bonus points if you show the shopper items she can add to help drive to the threshold without leaving the page.

-3. Create a sense of urgency: Use social proof to create a sense of urgency, e.g., “In demand!
+3. Create a sense of urgency: For example, use social proof to create a sense of urgency, e.g., “In demand!
 25 people bought this in the past hour!”
 It’s incredibly effective, and we’ve seen many customers drive more conversions with this method on the PLP, PDP and cart.

 4. Speed it up: Offer your shoppers mobile and deferred payment options directly in the cart.
+Out of the 94% of retailers that offer alternative payments, 64% offer a BNPL (Buy Now, Pay Later) option.
 Advantage: Your shoppers never have to get out their wallets, and it’s only a few clicks to “done.”
 Reducing steps here helps your shopper complete the purchase while intent is high.
 Every additional field or page you add to the process increases the opportunity for distraction or abandonment.

 5. Don’t make shoppers commit!
 Make it easy for your customers to checkout as a guest.
 Shoppers are increasingly concerned about privacy.
 They may be more reluctant to commit to creating an account.
 Don’t let that stand in the way of the sale.
 You can follow up with an invitation to register or join your loyalty program at the end of checkout or with your transactional emails.

 6. Provide expected delivery dates: Many retailers show the specific expected delivery date on the PDP and in the cart, which provides the needed reassurance to the shopper.
 Bonus points here for showing that “next day” as an upsell is also available.